Here to celebrate Mardi Gras is our favorite sandwich of all… Shrimp Po’ Boy!

 They’re proud of their Gulf shrimp in Louisiana, and for good reason.
 If you can find them in your seafood market, they are the best bet.
 Otherwise, go for any wild caught shrimp over farm raised, they taste much better.

-We prefer 21/25 shrimp for this sandwich.
+I prefer 21/25 shrimp for this sandwich.
 The size refers to the number of shrimp per pound, in this case 21-25.

-You want to make sure the shrimp are peeled and deveined, with tails removed, before frying.
+I make sure the shrimp are peeled and deveined, with tails removed, before frying.

 - Shrimp